Updated: May 24

 You likely already know that the average North American is significantly underslept.
 Physicians and other health care practitioners may be particularly at risk for inadequate sleep due to on-call and shift work, or family caregiving activities.
-Chronic sleep deprivation has been shown to create an enhanced risk of depression, as well as the potential for worsening depression and increasing relapse rates (1), (2).
+Chronic sleep deprivation has many consequences: increased all cause mortality, metabolic dysfunction and increased chronic inflammation, decreased pain tolerance, enhanced risk of depression, as well as the potential for worsening depression and increasing relapse rates (1), (2).
 There are also known links between hypersomnia and depression, especially in the setting of sleep apnea (3).
-How might inadequate sleep create these effects?
-There is animal evidence that sleep deprivation causes desensitization of serotonergic receptors, which take time to recover even with unlimited recovery sleep (4).

 How can you improve your sleep?